 The WK-6500 also comes at an amazing price for the buy, at around $300 retail, and $150-$250 used.

-Below, please take a moment to review some of the best-selling keyboards currently on Amazon:
+Below, please take a moment to review some of the best-selling keyboards currently online:

 Great Selection of Voices and Tones